azjamsg/Crisp-Project/README.md

 3. Detailed page (detailTrans.html + script1.js)
 4. Main stylesheet: style1.css

-All javascript codes are connected with the backend and datas only appear when MYSQL is running
+<p>All javascript codes are connected with the backend and datas only appear when MYSQL is running.
+However, as the database is locked under property of NUS FinTech Lab, MYSQL might not run for those without an access.</p>